chris17453/docu-nator/README.md

 Docu-nator exemplifies the seamless integration of AI into secure environments, automating the documentation process with minimal manual intervention.
 It stands as a testament to the power of AI in enhancing internal software development processes.

+## How it works

+docunator generates docstrings from the eximination of individual functions in code.
+The functions are sent to a llm for summarization and converted into a docstring.
+This docstring is then stored as a patch, which is applied by git. sphynx is then run to convert the code into documentation.

 ## Preq

 - run the sphinx quicstart to generate the boiler plate